Lesterpaintstheworld/terminal-velocity/demande.md

 # TERMINAL VELOCITY - PRIORITÉS DE DÉVELOPPEMENT

 ## Identified Gaps in Economic Interaction Strategies
-1. **Lack of Clarity on Current Strategies**: The existing economic interaction strategies are not clearly defined, leading to potential misunderstandings in their implementation.
+1. **Lack of Clarity on Economic Interaction Strategies**: The current framework does not adequately explain how economic interactions between Cipher and key characters impact collaboration and decision-making.
-2. **Insufficient Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Cipher's relationships with Isabella and Marcus.
-Enhancing these moments can create a more engaging narrative.
+2. **Insufficient Documentation of Emotional Stakes**: There is a need for more thorough documentation of the emotional stakes involved in the interactions between Cipher, Isabella, Nova, and Marcus.
-3. **Missed Opportunities for Conflict Resolution**: There are instances where conflicts arise, but the scripts do not explore potential resolutions or compromises, which could add complexity to the characters' relationships.
-4. **Underdeveloped Collaborative Moments**: While there are collaborative scenes, they often lack detail on how the characters negotiate their differences, which is crucial for character development.
+3. **Underdeveloped Collaborative Moments**: The framework does not adequately address how collaborative moments between characters can enhance the narrative and character development.

+### Proposed Enhancements
+1. **Clarify Economic Interaction Mechanisms**: Provide detailed descriptions of how economic interactions will function in practice, including decision-making processes and conflict resolution strategies.
+2. **Incorporate Emotional Stakes**: Add dialogue that reflects the internal struggles and motivations of Cipher, Isabella, and Marcus during key interactions.
+3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Cipher, Isabella, and Marcus work together to address challenges, emphasizing their evolving relationships.
 1. **Lack of Clarity on Economic Interaction Strategies**: The current framework does not adequately explain how economic interactions between Cipher and key characters impact collaboration and decision-making.
 2. **Insufficient Documentation of Emotional Stakes**: There is a need for more thorough documentation of the emotional stakes involved in the interactions between Cipher, Isabella, Nova, and Marcus.
 3. **Underdeveloped Collaborative Moments**: The framework does not adequately address how collaborative moments between characters can enhance the narrative and character development.